workforce-data-initiative/programs-registry/README.md

 ```

 # Deployment
-This project is using `Heroku Container Registry` for automatic deployments of master and develop branches.
+This project is using `Heroku Container Registry` for ~~automatic~~ deployments of master and develop branches.
 It is part of the CI/CD pipeline as detailed in [heroku.sh](/heroku.sh).

+Before running `sh heroku.sh`;
+Run `export HEROKU_DATASTORE_URI=<>` with the `<>` replaced by the URI obtained by running either `heroku pg:credentials:url DATABASE --app programs-registry-dev` for `develop` branch or `heroku pg:credentials:url DATABASE --app programs-registry` for `master` branch.

 > Please note

 The Postgres Add-on does not have automatic reset for each deployment so the developers will need to reset the DB whenever we have changes to the models.

-To do this click on either [this link](https://dashboard.heroku.com/apps/programs-registry-dev/resources) for `develop` branch or [this other link](https://dashboard.heroku.com/apps/programs-registry/resources) for `master` branch; then click on `Heroku Postgres :: Database` which redirects you to the Datastore.
-Click on `Settings` then select `Reset Database`.
-Finally get back to the heroku app, click on `More` and select `Restart all dynos`.
+To do this run either `heroku pg:reset DATABASE --app programs-registry-dev` for `develop` branch or `heroku pg:reset DATABASE --app programs-registry` for `master` branch.

+The DB URI may also change from time to time so the developers may need rotate the Database URI by running `heroku pg:credentials:url DATABASE --app programs-registry-dev` for `develop` branch or `heroku pg:credentials:url DATABASE --app programs-registry` for `master` branch.

+If you prefer using the Web UI, log into heroku with the Brighthive engineering email then click [here](data.heroku.com).
+Select the Datastore associated with the app in question (either programs-registry or programs-registry-dev, in this case), then click on Settings.
+The `Reset Database` button can be seen on this page.
+Clicking on the `View Credentials` button on that page will reveal the **URI** alluded to earlier.